rapidsai/cudf/docs/cudf/source/cudf_pandas/faq.md

 ## What is the recommended range of dataset size that I can process using `cudf.pandas`?

-cudf.pandas can process a wide range of dataset size.
+`cudf.pandas` can process a wide range of dataset size.
 On the lower end, as a _very rough_ rule of thumb,`cudf.pandas` shines on workflows with more than 10,000 - 100,000 rows of data, depending on the algorithms, data types, and other factors.
-Going below the range, workflow execution may be slower on GPU than CPU, because of the cost of data transfers.The upper end is harder to estimate because with managed memory pool enabled by default in `cudf.pandas`, you can process datasets that are larger than GPU memory up to a theoretical limit of CPU and GPU memory.
+Below this range, workflow execution may be slower on GPU than CPU because of the cost of data transfers.The upper end is harder to estimate because with managed memory pool enabled by default in `cudf.pandas`, you can process datasets that are larger than GPU memory up to a theoretical limit of CPU and GPU memory.
 However, its possible to see performance degradation